And we're back on the fastest three hours in media, Rush Limbaugh and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 I'm not either.

-The the the competitive aspect of this, uh plus I'm so blessed I'm doing what I was born to do.
+Plus, I'm so blessed I'm doing what I was born to do.

-But that that is um that's such a great call.
+But that is such a great call.

-Anyway, Teresa, thanks very much.
+Anyway, Therese, thanks very much.

-I uh appreciate that's the phone line we still have problems on, right?
+That's the phone line we still have problems on, right?

-That's that's that static was not on our carbonite, you you may be wondering what it is.
+Now, Carbonite, you may be wondering what it is.

 And if you don't have it backed up, you are never going to be able to restore it.

-And more and more people are putting more and more crucially important things, and not just pictures, but they're scanning documents, making PDF files out of putting them on the computer, because it doesn't take any space to store them.
+And more and more people are putting more and more crucially important things and not just pictures, but they're scanning documents, making PDF files out of putting them on the computer because it doesn't take any space to store them.

 Now, Carbonite backs up your hard drive every time you're connected to the internet.

-It costs us $55 a year, less than five bucks a month, and there's a free 15-day trial, genuine free 15-day trial.
+And there's a free 15-day trial, genuine free 15-day trial.

-Carbonite.com, and again, uh the obligatory offer code Rush.
+And again, the obligatory offer code Rush.

 Here's Mitchell in Houston.